-All refunds from 2018 and prior year returns have since expired.
-If you were owed a refund for these years, it has gone to the federal government.
-If you owed taxes in these years, file and pay as soon as possible.
+All refunds from 2019 and prior year returns have since expired.
+If you were owed a refund for these years, it has gone to the federal government; if you owed taxes in these years, file and pay as soon as possible.

 What Is the Penalty for Filing a Tax Return Late?

-If you file your 2021 Tax Return after the deadline and you did not get an extension, then you will be assessed a penalty of 5% of your balance due per month or part of a month a return is filed late (for up to five months).
-The failure-to-file penalty amount will be reduced by the amount you owe for failure-to-pay penalty for any month that both penalties apply.
-If you file more than 60 days late, your minimum failure-to-file penalty will be 100% of your unpaid taxes or $435 (whichever is less).
+If you file your tax return after the deadline and you did not get an extension, then you will be assessed a penalty of 5% of your balance due per month or part of a month a return is filed late (for up to five months).
+The failure-to-file (FTF) penalty amount will be reduced by the amount you owe for failure to pay (FTP) penalty for any month that both penalties apply.
+If you file more than 60 days late, your minimum failure to file penalty will be 100% of your unpaid taxes or $435 (whichever is less).

-For example, if you owe $100 in taxes for your 2021 Tax Return, your additional failure-to-file penalty would be $4.50 per month (reduced from $5.00 due to concurrent failure-to-pay penalty).
-However, if you filed your return more than 60 days late, your minimum failure-to-file penalty is the lesser of 100% of the tax you owe ($100) or $435.
+For example, if you owe $100 in taxes for your return, your additional failure to file penalty would be $4.50 per month (reduced from $5.00 due to concurrent failure to pay penalty).
+However, if you filed your return more than 60 days late, your minimum failure to file penalty is the lesser of 100% of the tax you owe ($100) or $435.

 What Is the Penalty for Paying Taxes Owed Late?